 If adding tags to every picture sounds time-consuming, don't worry—you can add tags to a whole batch of pictures at once.
 For example, you could add a "Birthdays" tag to 20 or 30 pictures of a birthday party.
 To add tags to pictures, follow these steps:

-In the Pictures library, select the pictures that you want to tag.
-To select more than one picture, hold down the Ctrl key while you click the pictures.
+In Photo Gallery, select the pictures that you want to tag.
+To select more than one picture, hold down the CTRL key while you click the pictures.

-In the details pane at the bottom of the Pictures library, click Add a tag, type the name of the tag in the box, and then press Enter.
+In the Info pane, click Add Tags, type the name of the tag in the box, and then press ENTER.
 The tag is added to all of the selected pictures.
 You can add as many tags as you want.

-Once you've tagged pictures in the Pictures library, it's easy to find them again.
+Once you've tagged pictures in Photo Gallery, it's easy to find them again.
 Just type the tag in the search box.
 All of the pictures with that tag appear.
 For instance, in the example below, typing Animals finds all of the pictures with a tag containing the word "Animals."
-If any pictures have the word "animals" in their file names, they'll also appear.
+If any pictures have the word "animals" in their file name, they'll also appear.

 Sharing your digital pictures means making them available for other people to view on their computers.
 The most common sharing methods are posting pictures on a website and sending pictures in e‑mail.

 Another way to share your pictures is by e‑mail.
-You can begin to send pictures by e-mail in the Pictures library or in Windows Photo Viewer.
-If you start in the Pictures library, you can resize multiple pictures at once.
-If you start in Photo Viewer, only the current picture can be resized.
-Regardless of where you start, Windows Photo Viewer can automatically compress them (reduce their file size) so that the e‑mail arrives more quickly and the pictures take up less space on the recipient's computer.
+You can use Windows Photo Gallery to attach pictures to an e‑mail message.
+Photo Gallery can automatically compress them (reduce their file size) so that the e‑mail arrives more quickly and the pictures take up less space on the recipient's computer.
 The original pictures are not affected.

-To send pictures in an e‑mail message, select the pictures in the Pictures library, and then click the E‑mail button on the toolbar.
+To send pictures by e‑mail, select the pictures in Windows Photo Gallery, and then click the E‑mail button on the toolbar.
 In the Attach Files dialog box, select a picture size (the default size, medium, is usually okay), and then click Attach.

-Windows opens a new e‑mail message in your e‑mail program.
+Windows opens a new e‑mail message in your e‑mail program, which is Windows Mail by default.
+(To change this, see Change the default e‑mail program.)
 The pictures you selected are attached to the message.